 Claiming VAT on purchases made in the UK

-Non-EU residents may be able to claim back VAT on purchases made in the EU from retailers that are part of the VAT refund scheme.
+Non-EU residents may be able to claim back VAT for purchases made in the EU from retailers that are part of the VAT refund scheme.
 Please note the minimum qualifying amount is different by country.
 VAT refunds can only be paid by bank transfer.

 • Find out more when travelling from France to the UK

 • Find out more when travelling from Belgium to the UK

 • Find out more when travelling from the Netherlands to the UK